Hieu-L/Space-Invaders/README.md

 # Space-Invaders

 This repository contains my implementation of a video game console on a FPGA board (Basys3).
-The console runs Pong and Space Invaders.
+The console runs Pong and Space Invaders, and is played using a Rotary Encoder or Accelerometer.

 This project was made as part of my Numerical Systems & Embedded Processor Course, and was coded in about 4 months.